 Heaps Decent, empowering diverse young people to express their creativity through music and multimedia

-United Borders*, teaching youth sound design and beatmaking on a double-decker bus in distressed neighbourhoods in London
+United Borders*, teaching youth sound design and beatmaking on a double-decker bus in distressed neighborhoods in London

 SMASH Seattle, providing medical care and mental wellness support to Seattle area musicians